-At the date of writing this Report, no amendments to the current Directors' Remuneration Policy 2022-2024 are expected to be laid before the Annual General Meeting in 2022.
+At the date of writing this Report, no further amendments to the current Remuneration Policy 2022-2024 are expected in subsequent years.

 A.3.
 Indicate the direct link to the document containing the current remuneration policy of the company, which must be available on the company's website.